YempatiVardhan/YempatiVardhan/README.md

 - 👋 Hi, I’m @YempatiVardhan
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in AI Engineer.
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning about AI models and Algorithms
 - 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me vardhan.y007@gmail.com